tiffany-simionescu/node-db4-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor uses Knex migrations and seeding to create a multi-table database schema.

+## Project Reuirements

+A client has hired you to build an API for managing zoos and the animals kept at each zoo.
+The API will be used for zoos in the United States of America, no need to worry about addresses in other countries

+For the zoos, the client wants to keep track of:

+- [ ] Name
+- [ ] Address

+For the animals, the client wants to keep track of:

+- [ ] Name
+- [ ] Species
+- [ ] List of all the zoos where they have resided

+Determine the database necessary to track this information.
+Label any relationships between tables.